 I see nothing wrong with or embarrassing about being part of an organization’s support staff.
 The skills I learned to type, master shorthand, work on a computer, and perform other administrative tasks is the foundation of my business today.
 Try doing anything without such support whether by your own hand or a hired worker.
 You will not succeed.

-The classmate became the mayor of the city in which I live.
+Years later the classmate became the mayor of the city in which I live.
 At the end of his term, it was clear that he had accomplished nothing for the city.
 There wasn’t one thing that anyone could state that he did to uplift one resident, except himself in terms of a job to add to his resume.

 His last act as mayor was appointing himself to a local position that provided a salary and health benefits.
 Thankfully, that appointment was rescinded by someone in a higher position.